 - Develop strategies for watershed operations to meet water supply and conservation goals or to ensure regulatory compliance with clean water laws or regulations.

-Water Resource Specialists with little to no experience tend to make between $69250 and $91990 while the more experienced ones make over $162510 per year.
+Water Resource Specialists with little to no experience tend to make between $65000 and $92430 while the more experienced ones can earn over $165900 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Water Resource Specialist is to move to a higher paying state like DE.
-Right now, the highest paying states for Water Resource Specialists are DE, NJ, MA, CA and CT.
+One of the easiest ways to increase your salary as a Water Resource Specialist is to move to a higher paying state like NJ.
+Right now, the highest paying states for Water Resource Specialists are NJ, MA, CT, CA and WA.

-3 other factors that can increase your salary as A Water Resource Specialist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Water Resource Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Water Resource Specialists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Water Resource Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons